Green Power

 Option 3: Consider installing a solar system

-It’s truly a no brainer – one of the easiest ways to reduce your eco footprint is to use less electricity from the grid.
+One of the easiest ways to reduce your eco footprint is to use less electricity from the grid.
 Solar panels can be an intimidating upfront investment, but with so many installers now offering payment plans, it might be a price worth paying.
 And with the option to store the extra electricity your panels generated in the daytime in a battery, you could find yourself in a position to go completely off-grid.

 We’ve got solar pretty well covered at Canstar Blue, so you can rest assured you’re well educated before making any big purchasing decisions.